Are you a Bollywood Dialogue lover? I am sure you know popular Bollywood dialogues of female actors.

 Q: What are certain iconic Bollywood dialogues delivered by female actors?

-A: Some iconic Bollywood dialogues by female actors comprise “Main apni favorite hoon” from “Jab We Met” by Kareena Kapoor Khan, or “Love may be passionate, but friendship brings peace” by Anushka Sharma in “Ae Dil Hai Mushkil.”
-These dialogues frequently encapsulate the characters’ emotions and impart meaningful insights.
+A: Some iconic Bollywood dialogues by female actors include "Main apni favorite hoon" from "Jab We Met" by Kareena.
+Another example is "Love may be passionate, but friendship brings peace" by Anushka Sharma in "Ae Dil Hai Mushkil."
+These dialogues encapsulate the characters' emotions and impart meaningful insights.

 Q: How do Bollywood dialogues contribute to the whole impact of a movie?

-A: Bollywood dialogues play a vital role in enhancing character development, advancing the storyline, and creating memorable moments that resonate with audiences.
-They add deepness to the narrative, establish cultural context, and evoke emotions ranging from laughter to tears.
+A: Bollywood dialogues play a vital role in enhancing character development.
+They advance the storyline and create memorable moments that resonate with audiences.
+They add deep meaning to the narrative, cultural context, and evoke emotions ranging from laughter to tears.